alphalon/kotlin-scripting/README.md

 The `//CMD` comment is used for documenting the available commands.
 If not present, the command name is taken from the script name and no description will be shown when the commands are listed.

 This comment is required for command resolution in `ko.kts` scripts, which support executing multiple commands as the command is passed as the first argument.
 These special scripts can also be located in search root directories.

+The presence of a `//HELP` comment indicates the script supports being called with the `--help` argument to output usage information to the console.

 ### Configuration